-Our school has an embedded Wellbeing program to promote student resilience and good mental health, enabling each to achieve their potential.
+Our school has an embedded approach to promote student resilience and good mental health, enabling each to achieve their potential.

 A number of specific programs and strategies are utilised for this purpose.
-Some of these strategies include: use of the Smiling Minds app to develop student mindfulness; the identification and tracking of individual 'at-risk' students on the SEL continuum; K-6 Bounce Back program teaching good mental health strategies; Code of Conduct outlining students' responsibilities to themselves and others; and, the annual K-6 Anti-Bullying program as part of the PDHPE curriculum.
+Some of these strategies include: Wellbeing Week each term; PATCH social skills lunch club; use of the Smiling Minds app to develop student mindfulness; Code of Conduct outlining students' responsibilities to themselves and others; and, the annual K-6 Anti-Bullying program as part of the PDHPE curriculum.